 MAC address exists in the database.
 If one does, and it is in either Committed state or Confirmed state the

-frame shall be passed to the protocol instance.
+frame shall be passed to the protocol instance as a Com event.
 If one does and it is in Accepted state, the scalar in the received frame is checked against the peer-scalar used in authentication of the existing protocol instance (in Accepted state).
 If it is identical, the frame shall be dropped.
 If not, the parent process checks the value of Open.
 If Open is greater than dot11RSNASAEAntiCloggingThreshold, the parent process shall check for the presence of an

 Anti-Clogging Token field.
 If an Anti-Clogging Token field exists and is correct, the parent process shall create

-a protocol instance.
+a protocol instance and pass the frame to it as a Com event.

 Sixteenth Erratum [Missing Del event and state transition]